Jonathan Ruque

-Jonathan Ruque (born 22 May 2000) is a French professional footballer who plays as a right-back for Annecy.
+Jonathan Ruque (born 22 May 2000) is a French professional footballer who plays as a right-back for Championnat National 2 club Rumilly-Vallières.

 Career

 A youth product of Annecy since 2011, Ruque was promoted to their senior team in 2020.
-He helped the team come second in the 2021-22 Championnat National season and earn promotion into the Ligue 2.
+He helped the team come second in the 2021–22 Championnat National season and earn promotion into the Ligue 2.
 He debuted with Annecy in a 2–1 loss in the Ligue 2 to Niort on 30 July 2022.